vectordotdev/timber-io/_docs/everything-else/overview.md

 Timber was intentionally designed to work with these.
 While our libraries add useful context, there are many situations where they are not applicable.

-This section outliens the many way you can send logs to Timber, with or without context.
-Please note these methods are under active development and we radiply prioritizing them so that we can suppoer the various platforms and protocols.
+This section outlines the many way you can send logs to Timber, with or without context.
+Please note, these methods are under active development and we are radiply prioritizing them in our development backlog.

+If there is an integration missing, please let us know by chatting with us using the icon in the bottom right.